TonbridgeMakerSpace/TonbridgeMakerSpace.github.io/content/posts/meetup-002.md

 **27th July, 2023,  Then Nelson Arms, Tonbridge  - from 7.30pm**

 # What to bring?
 Bring your laptop and an Arduino compatible board, for instance Arduino Nano.
-All required cabling (Usb mini), etc.
+All required cabling (Usb micro), etc.

 ## All are welcome